GoogleCloudPlatform/ops-agent/integration_test/README.md

 Exactly one metric from each integration's `expected_metrics.yaml` must have `representative: true`.
 This metric can be used to detect when the integration is enabled.

-`optional` is optional.
-When set to `true`, the metric will be skipped during the test.
-This is useful for documenting metrics that we don't have tests for.
+With `optional: true`, the test will not fail if the metric is missing.
+This can be useful for metrics that are not guaranteed to be present during the test, for example due to platform differences or unimplemented test setup procedures.

 ### Testing Command